Hercule Corbineau: Biography

 He was awarded the rank of Officer of the Legion of Honour on 17 November 1808, and promoted to colonel on 13 June 1809.
 At the battle of Wagram (5–6 July 1809), while his regiment attacked a battery, Corbineau's right knee was shattered by a musket ball, necessitating the amputation of his leg at the thigh, putting an end to his military career.

 Corbineau recovered in hospital alongside his friend Pierre Yrieix Daumesnil, who had suffered a similar wound.
 One night, Daumesnil heard what sounded like water dripping.
 He called out to Corbineau, but got no reply.
 Despite his unhealed amputation, Daumesnil crawled out of his bed and found that Corbineau's wound was haemorrhaging badly.
 Daumesnil crawled out of the room and down two flights of stairs to call for help before passing out.
 Doctors arrived, and both men's lives were saved.
 In honour of Corbineau's and Daumesnil's service, Napoleon left them on the roll of the Chasseurs, despite the fact that neither served with the regiment again.

 Corbineau returned to France and was given the post of Receveur Général des Finances (Receiver General of Finances) for the department of Seine-Inférieure on 14 March 1810, based at Rouen.
 He was made a Baron of the Empire on 1 June 1810, and was also a member of the Electoral College of the Northern Department.
 In 1814, after the First Restoration, Corbineau was transferred to the department of the Marne, where he died on 5 April 1823.

 Personal life

-In 1810 Corbineau married Reine Rose Kermarec de Travrou, the daughter of a former member of Parlement of Brittany, and had a son, Eugène-Hercule, and a daughter, Adèle-Marie, who married the Comte de Champagny (son of the Duke of Cadore) in Paris on 30 July 1836.
+In 1810 Corbineau married Reine Rose Kermarec de Travrou, the daughter of a former member of Parlement of Rennes, and had a son, Eugène-Hercule, and a daughter, Adèle-Marie, who married the Comte de Champagny (son of the Duke of Cadore) in Paris on 30 July 1836.